Applying for a New License (Teen Drivers) in IllinoisPage Overview

 Your license will be valid until 3 months after you turn 21 years old.

 You must be at least 16 years old to obtain an Illinois motorcycle license.
-You must also complete an Illinois Department of Transportation (IDOT) Motorcycle Training Course, in addition to passing the written and on-cycle driving exams.
+You must also complete an Illinois Department of Transportation (IDOT) Motorcycle Training Course, in addition to passing the DMV written test and on-cycle driving test.

 NOTE: If you apply for a motorcycle endorsement without first having a valid IL driver’s license, you will also be required to take the basic written licensing exam and driving test at the time of your application.